Lowlands-Tactical/LT_Template_Base_OLD/README.md

 # LT_Template_Base
-This mod contains all the files and config needed by our missions and templates.
+This mod contains all the files and config required by the 3rd Generation template.